m-ld/timeld/packages/cli/README.md

 `timeld admin` opens a session for you to administer your gateway account, including personal details, organisations and projects; and report on projects and timesheets.

 By default, this will open your user account, or your default account, if configured.
 To open an organisation account use the `--account` option.
-When the session is open you will see a prompt with the account name, e.g. `my-project>`.
+When the session is open you will see a prompt with the account name, e.g. `my-org>`.

 Then, for a user account, you can: